Spectral GRID invariants and Lagrangian cobordisms: Introduction

 \subsection{Acknowledgments}

 This work is the result of the 2022 Summer Hybrid Undergraduate Research (SHUR) program at Dartmouth College, and the authors thank Dartmouth for the support.
 IP was partially supported by NSF CAREER Grant DMS-2145090.
 MW was partially supported by NSF Grant DMS-2238131 (previously DMS-2039688).
 The SHUR program was also partially supported by these NSF grants.
+MW was also partially supported by NSERC Discovery Grant RGPIN-2023-05123.
 Part of the research was conducted while MW was at Louisiana State University, and he thanks LSU for the support.